COMMITTEE OF ORIGIN: Standing Committee on Emerging Issues

 This bill makes it unlawful for a person or entity to:

-(1) Use artificial intelligence (AI) to replicate or alter an image or voice of an individual to generate explicit sexual material, unless the person or entity received express written consent; or
+(1) Use AI to replicate or alter an image or voice of an individual to generate explicit sexual material, unless the person or entity received express written consent; or

 (2) Use the likeness of an individual by using AI for explicit sexual material, unless the person or entity received express written consent.

-Any individual injured through a violation of these provisions can bring a civil cause of action against the person or entity for actual damages, attorney's fees and costs, and a penalty not to exceed $10,000 for each violation.
+Any individual injured through a violation of these provisions can bring a civil cause of action against the person or entity for actual damages, attorney's fees and costs.

 Currently, the criminal offense for possession or distribution of child pornography includes visual depictions in photographs, films, videos, pictures, or computer-generated images that involves: